littleosbook/littleosbook/introduction.md

 ## Credits, Thanks and Acknowledgements

-We'd like to thank the OSDev community [@osdev] for their great wiki and helpful members, and James Malloy for his eminent kernel development tutorial [@malloy].
+We'd like to thank the OSDev community [@osdev] for their great wiki and helpful members, and James Molloy for his eminent kernel development tutorial [@malloy].
 We'd also like to thank our supervisor Torbjörn Granlund for his insightful questions and interesting discussions.